 Yet by the end of Cursed’s seventh episode, “Bring Us In Good Ale,” Nimue stands above the fey — this world’s remaining magical folk, who are hunted nearly to extinction by militant Catholic group the Red Paladins — and gives a rousing speech fit for a king, proudly brandishing the Sword.
 Or, as the fey cheer, a queen — the fey queen.

 Twenty-four-year-old Langford’s performance is a stunning look at a scared girl becoming a fearless woman right before our very eyes — and the moment almost lost all of its magic.
-But Langford, like Nimue, realized it was time to take her power.
+But Langford, like Nimue, realised it was time to take her power.

 “As Nimue progresses through this journey and more people learn about the sword, they keep saying, ‘This is the Sword of the One True King,’” Langford began.
 “It doesn’t for one moment cross Nimue's mind that she could be the one to use this sword, that she could be a king or a queen.
 Because she’s never seen that.”